Android Headunit GPS and navigation Questions and Answers

 Some maps are paid, but you can install a free navigation system like Google Maps to replace the outdated paid map.

 GPS is the Global Positioning System of satellites that orbit the Earth.
 The GPS satellites send out signals from their positions in space, and the Android headunit can detect these, and the headunit can then calculate its position on Earth within about 3m.
 Our recommended Android headunits, even junk ones, have built-in GPS facilities.

 GPS is a basic function of an Android headunit.
 GPS doesn’t work without an aerial, so all Android headunits are supplied with a GPS aerial.
 The aerial doesn’t need to be mounted outside the vehicle and will function well on the dashboard if it can see through the window.
 A roof-mounted GPS aerial will get a better ‘view’ of the GPS satellites and a stronger signal of their transmissions, which is always beneficial.

 GPS grows with SatNav

 GPS suddenly becomes a lot more useful than just a location with the addition of SatNav.
 Satellite Navigation software can use the GPS position, a software map, and some clever algorithms to plan a route.
 Add a data connection in the form of a SIM card, USB 4G Dongle, or even a Bluetooth connection to your phone, and this can capture traffic information and get a fully featured Sat Nav in your Android headunit.

 We like Google Maps.

-Google maps is and android app, free from the play store.
-Offline map areas can be downloaded to the android headunit for places that suffer a weak or non-existent mobile data signal.
-With a data connection Google maps can grab up to date traffic information to modify your route.
+Google Maps is an Android app, free from the play store.
+Offline map areas can be downloaded to the Android headunit for places with weak or non-existent mobile data signals.
+With a data connection, Google Maps can grab up-to-date traffic information to modify your route.

 You can have more than one SatNav map and app on your android headunit at the same time.
 This is great for testing the benefits and drawbacks of each app.
 It is very easy to switch between them